 Any product that is classified as carcinogenic in the workplace gets given a rating by IRAC, better known as the International Agency for Research on Cancer, as being ‘definitely’, ‘probably’ or ‘possibly’ carcinogenic.

 With 5,500 cancer cases registered each year, the HSE shows that the construction sector is the most at risk of developing work-related cancer.
+And therefore the chances of receiving compensation for a work-related illness increase accordingly.
 Other industries high at risk include:

 - Manufacturers of plastics, rubber, textiles and pesticide/fertilisers